EikanWang/Document/PyTorchBlog.md

 ##### 5. unsupported dtype in load/store

 Similarly to the “dtype” case, the int64 and double vectorized data types are unsupported.
 Supporting vectorization for these types requires matching the number of vector lanes if we also want to vectorize float32 and/or int32 simultaneously.
 To accomplish this, we may need to use two vector variables to hold int64 or double vectors to match one float32 or int32 vector variable.
+Based on real benchmarks, the majority of cases where vectorization is lacking is due to the absence of int64 vectorization support.
+These cases fall into two main scenarios: 1) int64 is loaded for indirect indexing, and 2) int64 is loaded for computation, as illustrated in the examples from fastNLP_Bert below.
+In the first example, we do not need to vectorize the int64 variables “tmp0”, “tmp2” and “tmp5” since the loaded variables are invariant to “i1” which is being vectorized.
+However, int64 vectorization support is necessary for the second example.

 ```C++
 // We do not need to vectorize tmp0, tmp2 and tmp5 since they are invariant to i1
 #pragma omp for